Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Methods

-Image sequences of deflections were recorded at $20\times$ magnification and $\SI{40}{fps}$ with an Olympus IX-83 inverted microscope and a scientific CMOS camera (PCO Edge).
+Image sequences of deflections were recorded at $20\times$ magnification and $\SI{40}{fps}$ with an Olympus IX-83 inverted microscope and a scientific CMOS camera (PCO Edge 4.2).
 The images were then analyzed with a custom-made image analysis procedure in \textsc{Matlab}, to determine the deflections of the filament and the pipette simultaneously.
 The deflection of the micropipette is obtained by subtracting the time-dependent position of the piezo controller, which is actuating the base of the pipette, from the nozzle position in the image.
-The obtained data of the applied force and filament deflection results in a linear plot as shown in Fig.~\ref{fig:bending}~A.
+The force exerted by the pipette is given by its spring constant times its deflection (Hooke's law, see~\cite{Backholm2019}).
+We note that no torsion of the micropipette cantilever was observed while bending the filament, thus, we assume that torsional modes do not play a significant role for the micropipette deflection analysis.
+The obtained data of the applied force and filament deflection results in a linear plot as shown in Fig.~\ref{fig:bending}a.

+We derived the bending modulus according to standard beam theory, through $B = (\Delta x^{3}/48)\,\partial P/\partial d$, where $\Delta x$ is the distance between the pillars, $P$ is the force provided through the pipette, at the center between the two pillars, and $d$ is the deflection of the filament.
+Our values are comparable but slightly larger than values recently derived from cross-flow drag experiments~\cite{Faluweki:a2022}.

+\textit{SI Appendix}, Fig.~\ref{fig:S-bending} shows results for different speeds, increasing and decreasing force, as well as a set of exemplary force-distance curves.